andrew/ultimate-awesome/README.md

 - [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models) - A curated list for awesome discrete diffusion models resources.
 - [angular-awesome-list](https://github.com/Angular-RU/angular-awesome-list) - Список ресурсов по Angular на русском.
 - [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
-- [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
-It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [Awesome-Medical-Large-Language-Models](https://github.com/burglarhobbit/Awesome-Medical-Large-Language-Models) - Curated papers on Large Language Models in Healthcare and Medical domain.
 - [programming-languages](https://github.com/learn-anything/programming-languages) - Awesome Programming Languages.
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.